modocache/MBSpacialViewController/README.md

 ```

 ## Notes
-Any view controller that is part of the view heirarchy must inherit from MBSpacialChildViewController.
+Any view controller that is part of the view heirarchy must inherit from ```MBSpacialChildViewController```.

 ## License
 MBAlertView is available under the MIT license.